 (a) the general categories of personal data that we may process;

 personal data that we did not obtain directly from you, the source and specific

-(c) the purposes for which we may process personal data; and
+(c) the purposes for which we may process personal data;

 (d) the legal bases of the processing.